PrometheanDissident/prometheandissident.github.io/pages/economics.md

 While this could incentivize individuals to stay within urbanized societies, the fact that status is zero-sum but also exists along a large number of dimensions could be a case in favor of deurbanized societies.
 In a society with a very high and dense population, it is very difficult to stand out socially.
 On virtually any dimension where a person could rank high in terms of social status, whether it be wealth, intellectual achievement, athletic ability, or something else, it is very unlikely for any individual to be at the top in a recognizable way in any of those dimensions.
 Compare this to smaller-scale societies, where because there are fewer people to compete against, it is much easier to be recognized for ranking high in one of these dimensions of social status, simply because the comparison group becomes significantly smaller.

 It must be emphasized that this discussion is highly speculative.
 It is likely that "micro-nations" will gain in prominence in the long run because the economic ability for such nations to succeed would rise, but it is not clear how they would function in reality or what the comparative sociological dynamics surrounding them would be.
 There are so many possible ways humanity could exist (or not exist) in the future, especially when looking at longer time frames.
 But it should be made clear that just because capitalism may be the best system currently, doesn't mean it won't always be.
 One thing the Marxists have arguably gotten right is the idea that there is no mode of production which is best for all periods of time.
 In reality, whether a particular economic system is best is highly temporally dependent.

-## ================================================================ TO ADD BELOW ================================================================

-## Woke Capitalism

-Brands committed to diversity and representation build better consumer relationships and also experience significant financial gains, suggesting the “go woke go broke” idea is false.
-Inclusive advertising content led to a 3.5% increase in short-term sales and a 16% boost in long-term revenue<ref>https://www.unilever.com/news/news-search/2024/new-study-shows-inclusive-advertising-is-better-for-business/</ref>.

-However, not all “woke” advertising increases profits, such as in the Bud Light situation which led to boycotts against the brand.
-This led to significantly lower sales and purchasing of Bud Light beer.
-Several factors can explain why the Bud Light situation was worse, including<ref>https://hbr.org/2024/03/lessons-from-the-bud-light-boycott-one-year-later</ref>:

-* The brand’s consumer base was less in line with the brand’s stance on social and political issues due to them skewing slightly right.
-Because of this, the left stance alienated a big chunk of right-wing consumers of Bug Light.
-In general, brands that appeal to people closer to the center are at higher risk when they engage in any political advertising as they’ll always alienate some large chunk of their consumer base.

-* Bud Light was highly substitutable, meaning boycotts were not as personally costly to consumers.

-* Consumption of Bud Light is often done in social events, meaning that drinking or not drinking it following the woke advertising is seen as a political signal.
-Thus, people will be more weary of drinking it.

-While Bud Light’s sales dip was particularly bad, boycotts in general due to social media trends are often short lived as research shows<ref>https://www.npr.org/2023/04/27/1172299478/bud-light-sales-fall-trans-influencer-boycott</ref>.

-LGBT-friendly corporate policies are positively associated with firm performance in the form of profitability and stock market valuations<ref>https://onlinelibrary.wiley.com/doi/10.1111/acfi.12787#:~:text=,Our%20results</ref>.
-This effect is pronounced in more liberal states while being weaker or non-existent for firms in more conservative states.

-Corporate social performance, a business’s outcomes in terms of how they relate to its social relationships, has become increasingly important with the rise of social media and its corresponding forms of activism.
-Research suggests that corporate virtue in the form of social responsibility and to a lesser extent environmental responsibility is likely to pay off<ref>https://www.researchgate.net/publication/241180100_Corporate_Social_and_Financial_Performance_A_Meta-Analysis</ref><ref>https://www.sciencedirect.com/science/article/pii/S0148296325000414</ref>.

-## Inequality 2 electric boogaloo

-Fiscal policy accounts for a large share of differences in inequality across countries<ref>https://www.imf.org/en/Blogs/Articles/2017/10/11/inequality-fiscal-policy-can-make-the-difference</ref>.

-Income inequality has increased in most OECD countries in the 2000s and 2010s, both because incomes before taxes and transfers have become more unequally distributed and because the extent of redistribution through taxes and transfers has fallen.
-This is mainly driven by a reduction in cash transfers, while personal income taxes have played a less important and more heterogeneous role across countries.
-Decline in redistribution through transfers was driven by less generous social insurance benefits, which in some countries were partly compensated by more progressive social assistance.
-Policy changes during this period of time have contributed markedly to the decline in redistribution.
-Relevant policy changes included cuts to cash income support to unemployed households and a reduction in the taxation of top incomes and income from capital, as globalization has put pressure on governments to shift away from highly mobile tax bases<ref>https://www.oecd.org/content/dam/oecd/en/publications/reports/2019/02/income-redistribution-across-oecd-countries_f2d12a2b/3b63e61c-en.pdf</ref>.

-The evidence that inequality undermines democracy is weak, and it may be the case that inequality actually has no effect on democracy<ref>https://statsandsociety.substack.com/p/does-inequality-undermine-democracy</ref>.

 ## References